- Our people

 Chambers UK Guide

-Associate solicitor Laura Binnie is an employment law solicitor.
-She undertakes a mixture of work in the Employment team, which operates across our Reading, Henley-on-Thames and London offices, with an emphasis on contentious cases.
+Laura undertakes a mixture of Employment law work, with an emphasis on contentious cases.
 She has a great deal of experience of handling tribunal claims, ranging from unfair dismissal to lengthy discrimination cases, including conducting advocacy at hearings.

 Laura is recommended in Chambers UK Guide for her expertise.
 She regularly presents at training workshops, seminars and other events and is commonly found playing the role of lead advocate in the firm's annual mock employment tribunal.
 Laura also shares responsibility for preparing the firm's regular employment law e-bulletins and is a frequent contributor to the firm's blog.

-Laura trained with (what is now) Bond Dickinson in Bristol before joining Blandy & Blandy in 2007.
-During her training she undertook claimant and respondent work, acting for large national PLCs, as well as a trade union.
+Laura trained with (what is now) Bond Dickinson in Bristol before joining Blandy & Blandy LLP in 2007.